 Statues of Limitations vary based on federal and state laws.
-Here in Florida, we have set Limitations for filing personal injury lawsuits based on the type of claim being filed.
-While the statutes may seem very straight forward, there are exceptions and other legal mandates that could also affect the amount of time you have to bring suit in your case.
+Here in Florida, we have set limitations for filing personal injury lawsuits based on the type of claim being filed.
+While the statutes may seem very straightforward, there are exceptions and other legal mandates that could also affect the amount of time you have to bring a suit in your case.

 - Personal Injury Cases: The majority of cases that are caused by negligence fall under personal injury law, these include auto accidents, boating accidents, and slip and fall lawsuits.
 The general limitations to file suit in these types of cases are 48 months.
 You have 48 months from the day of injury (or a reasonable consideration of time in that you would have found the injury) to file your suit.

 - Medical Malpractice: The Statute of Limitations for filing a medical malpractice lawsuit in the State of Florida is normally two (2) years.
 If you are beyond two (2) years you may be able to pursue a claim; however please make sure you speak with an attorney about your situation immediately.